-The NZ Transport Agency’s Business Case Approach (BCA) is a robust, principles-based approach for developing business cases for investment from the National Land Transport Fund (NLTF).
+The NZ Transport Agency’s Business Case Approach (BCA) is a robust, principles-based approach for developing business cases for investment through the National Land Transport Programme (NLTP).
 It is based on the New Zealand Treasury’s Better Business Cases.

 Applying key BCA principles and behaviours helps to ensure that business cases are developed in a fit-for-purpose way that provides value for money.
 That is, doing the right thing in the right way, at the right time and place, and for the right cost.

 The BCA supports planning and investing for outcomes, ensuring early collaboration between stakeholders and progressive development of a robust, evidence-based investment case.
 It helps business case writers develop a robust proposal for investment by:

 The BCA breaks down the work that needs to be done for a robust business case into phases, which means the case can be built up progressively, and decisions about whether or not to proceed can be made at regular checkpoints.

 Rather than being a process to be followed from point A to B to C, the BCA phases are a way of grouping the critical thinking that needs to happen and the decisions that need to be made to progress the business case.
 Depending on the complexity of the problem/investment, you may not need to go through all phases, or you may be able to group them together.
 However you approach the business case, you will need to answer the same questions and fulfil the same requirements.

 If the proposed investment is very high risk and complexity, you may choose to do a separate IBC before beginning a DBC.